The Randy Meisner 1978 self-titled album was Randy’s first solo studio album and was produced by his friend, Alan Brackett:

 “Take It To the Limit” from the album with David Cassidy on background and John Hobbs on piano

-“I Really Want You Here Tonight” was the single from the album
+“I Really Want You Here Tonight” was the single from the album, and it was Randy’s first solo single.

 It was written by the album’s producer, Alan Brackett.